The music photography magazine gallery of

 - Devil’s Tower 2.
 Hold the Line 3.
 Lovers in the Night 4.
 Alone 5.
 I Will Remember 6.
 English Eyes 7.
 Jake to the Bone 8.
 Rosanna Acoustic 9.
 Georgy Porgy 10.
 Human Nature (Michael Jackson cover) 11.
 I’ll Be Over You 12.
 No Love 13.
 Stop Loving You 14.
 Girl Goodbye 15.
 Lion 16.
 Dune (Desert Theme) 17.
 While My Guitar Gently Weeps (The Beatles cover) 18.
 Make Believe 19.
 Africa Encore: 20.
 Home of the Brave

 Budokan concert photographer Aki Fujita Taguchi / Proofreading by Yosuke Taguchi

-After you have enjoyed the live concert Photography and review of `Toto` performing in Tokyo, Japan from Aki Fujita Taguchi then make sure to visit her GALLERY.
+After you have enjoyed the Toto concert pictures performing in Japan from the Budokan concert photographer Aki Fujita Taguchi then make sure to visit her GALLERY.
 You will find more of her relevant work, social media links / websites / other published / non published portfolios.
 You can also view this photographer`s full A to Z of ALL the bands & artists they have photographed for Chasing The Light Art.Follow the links below for more great Rock n Roll & Japan concert images & reviews from this photographer.